brianbraatz/brianbraatz.github.io/content/post/Articles/NEW/MAUI vs Xamarin.md

 ### **Xamarin – The Veteran**

-Xamarin was Microsoft's way of letting C# developers build mobile apps for iOS and Android **without** learning Swift, Kotlin, or sacrificing their sanity.
+Xamarin was Microsoft's way of letting C# developers build mobile apps for iOS-iPhone and Android **without** learning Swift, Kotlin, or sacrificing their sanity.

 It provided a way to share most of the codebase while still letting you write platform-specific tweaks.
 It even had **Xamarin.Forms**, which let you build UIs that (mostly) worked across platforms.